By Rob Terry

 In a relative sense (i.e., in terms of our human experience), everyone needs to enter into this salvation individually.
 This is where belief comes into the equation.
 When a person asks, "What must I do to be saved?"
 (Act 16:30), we can confidently reply, "Believe on the Lord Jesus Christ and you will be saved" (Acts 16:31), for He has in fact "died for our sins," and we experience His salvation individually when we believe (Ephesians 1:13-14).
 However, we must stress that belief needs to be correctly understood.
 It is not the believer's belief that comprises an entitlement to salvation.
 In other words, the believer's belief does not obligate God.
 Rather, the believer's belief comprises a guarantee to the believer that he or she is one of God's vessels of mercy (Romans 9:23), who enters into this salvation during this life (Ephesians 1:13-14, 2:5, Colossians 1:13).
 Paul explains it like this: "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast" (Ephesians 2:8-9).
 In other words, during this life, God graciously grants belief to all His chosen ones (Philippians 1:29).
 They are a firstfruits of his creatures and the firstfruits for salvation (James 1:18, Revelation 14:4, 2 Thessalonians 2:13 -- NA27), being those who "first trusted" in Christ (Ephesians 1:12).
 The rest of the fruit (i.e., those who perish having never believed) will enjoy their inheritance of salvation and glory after the judgment, which does involve "indignation and wrath, tribulation and anguish" (Romans 9:22, Romans 2:8-9), when God becomes all in all (1 Corinthians 15:28) following the abolishment of death (1 Corinthians 15:26, 2 Timothy 1:10), which refers to the second death (i.e., the lake of fire of Revelation 20:14), since it is the only death and enemy remaining at that time (i.e., "the end" in 1 Corinthians 15:24-28).
 God will eventually have mercy on all, even on those who die locked up in unbelief (Romans 11:32, ISV)!

 At this point, I would like to clarify something important.
 I might have given the impression thus far that the gospel must be proclaimed exclusively in its absolute sense (i.e., that Christ has in fact saved everyone, having died for our sins).
 This is not strictly correct.
 The gospel may also be proclaimed in a relative manner.
 For example, it is acceptable to declare, "Believe on the Lord Jesus and you will have peace with God" (Romans 5:1).
 However, at some point during the presentation, the absolute should be proclaimed, since Christ dying for our sins and rising again are the essential pieces of information that all people need to receive.
 If the absolute is not kept in view, works will, in all instances and without exception, be added to the gospel either advertently or inadvertently by the preacher himself or by the people to whom he preaches.
-Works will emerge as either a condition of salvation in the form of prayers, altar calls, confession, repentance, or some other meritorious act thought to obligate God, and/or as a post-condition of salvation in the form of perseverance of belief or good works.
+Works will emerge as either a condition of salvation in the form of repentance of sin or some other meritorious act thought to obligate God, and/or as a post-condition of salvation in the form of perseverance of belief or existence of good works.
 Even belief itself can become a work if not properly understood.
 As mentioned above, belief does not obligate God.
 It simply constitutes a guarantee to the believer that he or she is in fact saved, for Christ did the work and we are justified by the "faith of Christ" (Galatians 2:16).
 Any addition of works nullifies the offense of the cross of Christ and the grace of God (Romans 11:6, Galatians 5:11, Galatians 2:21).
 I am purposely belaboring this point precisely because it is so little understood by those who profess to be teachers of the word of God.
 By recognizing and teaching that God's salvation is "unto all," absolutely speaking, and "upon all them that believe," relatively speaking (Romans 3:22), we provide ourselves and our hearers a correct foundation regarding God's plan and His justification of sinners.

 Having laid the above groundwork, I would like to conclude by encouraging all people who are interested in proclaiming the gospel to follow in the footsteps of the Apostle Paul and trust that it pleases God by the foolishness of preaching to save them that believe (1 Corinthians 1:21).
 Imagine simply proclaiming the gospel and watching unbelievers become believers without any invitations, coercion, or other methods of men!
 That would truly be a demonstration of the Spirit of God as described in 1 Corinthians 2:1-5: "And I, brethren, when I came to you, came not with excellency of speech or of wisdom, declaring unto you the testimony of God.
 For I determined not to know any thing among you, save Jesus Christ, and him crucified.
 And I was with you in weakness, and in fear, and in much trembling.
 And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power: That your faith should not stand in the wisdom of men, but in the power of God."